Taking you “behind the scenes”. On-camera prep tips for your next video shoot. Plus, common mistakes that can be a challenge to fix in the edit.

 Think of a voice that is shrill, screechy, loud or jarring.
 How does it make you feel?
 Most of us will feel irritated, instinctively turning our heads away trying to mentally tune them out – that’s your brains pre-wired evolutionary survival mechanism kicking in.

-Business Owner asks, “Should I front my own videos?”
-Not only was he new to appearing on video, he also queried whether his physical appearance would work against him?
+On-camera Presence.
+A business owner asks, “Should I front my own videos?”
+Not only was he new to appearing on video, but he also queried whether his physical appearance would work against him?

 Thinning hair?
 A good hairstyle can enhance your facial features, make you appear more attractive, increase your authority and influence with your audience.
 A poor style choice will detract from your appearance, reduce your authority and influence.
 Learn which styles to avoid on video.

-Do You Make These 6 Unique Mistakes in your Videos?
-With just a few coaching adjustments Alice began to see herself in new creative ways.
+With just a few coaching adjustments my client Alice began to see herself in new creative ways.
 Coupled with visual production techniques and filming best practices, Alice began to see and experience herself in new creative ways on-screen and in her own self-produced business videos.

 Jedi mindset tricks to help you Master your on-camera fears.
 Learn how you can stop zeroing in on your flaws and discover how you can be masterful, compelling and commanding in your videos.